 Herbal supplement manufacturers also aren’t required to get FDA approval prior to selling their products.
 This puts a higher level of responsibility on consumers to fully understand the potential benefits and risks of the herbal supplements they choose.

-It’s important to discuss your health regimens with a doctor since sage can have interactions with other medicines.
+Sage can have interactions with other medications, so it’s important to discuss your health regimens with a doctor.
 Let healthcare providers know about any herbal supplements you take.